OSGP/Documentation/chapter4/README.md

 ## 4.6 Code of Conduct

-Like the technical community as a whole, the OSGP team and community is made up of a mixture of professionals and volunteers from all over the world, working on every aspect of the mission - including mentorship, teaching, and connecting people.
+Like the technical community as a whole, the OSGP team and community is made up of a mixture of professionals and volunteers from all over the world, working on every aspect of the mission - including mentor-ship, teaching, and connecting people.

 Diversity is one of our huge strengths, but it can also lead to communication issues and unhappiness.
 To that end, we have a few ground rules that we ask people to adhere to.
 This code applies equally to founders, mentors and those seeking help and guidance.

 This isn’t an exhaustive list of things that you can’t do.
 Rather, take it in the spirit in which it’s intended - a guide to make it easier to enrich all of us and the technical communities in which we participate.

-This code of conduct applies to all spaces managed by the OSGP project (or OSGP Software Foundation onces established).
+This code of conduct applies to all spaces managed by the OSGP project (or OSGP Software Foundation once established).
 This includes IRC, the mailing lists, the issue tracker, DSF events, and any other forums created by the project team which the community uses for communication.
 In addition, violations of this code outside these spaces may affect a person's ability to participate within them.

 If you believe someone is violating the code of conduct, we ask that you report it by emailing opensource@smartsocietyservices.com.